 The Core Tools bundle includes the Tcl run time component that installs a run-time Tcl installation within the nCipher directories.
-This is used by the tools for creating the Security World.
+This is used by the tools for creating the Security World and by KeySafe.
 This does not affect any other installation of Tcl on your computer.